yagrxu/alibaba-cloud-k8s-demo/deploy-demo/README.md

-# How to make deployments with k8s in alibaba cloud
+# How to make deployments with k8s in Alibaba Cloud

 ## Set up k8s dashboard
 By default, Alibaba Cloud container service will not install dashboard for you.